hereisVaibhav/Presonal-Medic/README.md

 First create virtual enivronment (.env) in your Python environment then add all the files

 In these, I added disease_symptoms.csv file, which contains different types of disease and their symptoms and how to treat it.
-Using this csv file we are estimating everything using ML model.
+Using this csv file we are estimating everything using ML model.....